Overcoming the 5 obstacles to organizational agility

 Although all five obstacles are important, the first two obstacles -- operational silos and organizational resistance -- are common issues that organizations face during change activities.
 The last three obstacles -- slow decision-making, poor knowledge management, and unaligned business processes -- are more foundational in nature and correlated to lower organizational agility.

 The rest of this article looks at each obstacle and how to address them.

-In many organizations, employees are driven to meet individual, team, or functional objectives without understanding how this supports organizational objectives or even if there are similar or related initiatives running in parallel around the company.
+In many non-agile organizations, employees are driven to meet individual, team, or functional objectives without understanding how this supports organizational objectives or even if there are similar or related initiatives running in parallel around the company.
 This approach ultimately results in overlooked efficiencies and a lack of cross-functional communication.